Just a random fun question for curiosity sake. What is the hardest orchestral harp part according to you? 🙂

 Schoenberg’s Pelleas und Melisande is another impossibly written part for two harps.
 It really needs four.
 I had to re-write swaths of it.

-There are so many difficult parts which are scary right up to the moment of the harp’s entry & they are too numerous to mention, but in terms of the biggest sigh of relief afterwards: Vaughan Williams’ 5 Variants on Dives and Lazarus, (the circumstances were a difficult part to read, too little time to prepare, 2 quick rehearsals and my University tutor in the audience, who hadn’t known I was playing…).
+There are so many difficult parts which are scary right up to the moment of the harp’s entry & they are too numerous to mention, but in terms of the biggest sigh of relief afterwards: Vaughan Williams’ 5 Variants on Dives and Lazarus, (the circumstances were a difficult part to read, too little time to prepare, 2 quick rehearsals and my University tutor in the audience, who hadn’t known I was playing… until he started to recognise me behind the strings).
 I adore listening to this work.

 - You must be logged in to reply to this topic.